-- O sacred Head, now wounded, With grief and shame weigh'd down; - Now scornfully surrounded - With thorns, thy only crown : O sacred Head, what glory, - What bliss till now was thine !
-Yet though despised and gory, - I joy to call thee mine. - 2 O noblest brow and dearest, In other days the world - All fear'd when thou appearedst; What shame on thee is hurl'd! - How art thou pale with anguish, With sore abuse and scorn ;

-How does that visage languish, Which once was bright as morn.

-3 What thou, my Lord, hast suffer'd,
+- 1 O sacred Head, now wounded, With grief and shame weigh'd down; - Now scornfully surrounded With thorns, thy only clown : - O sacred Head, what glory, What bliss till now was thine ! - Yet though despised and gory, I joy to call thee mine. - 2 O noblest brow and dearest, In other days the world - All fear'd when thou appearedst; What shame on thee is hurl'd ! - How art thou pale with anguish, With sore abuse and scorn : - How does that visage languish, Which once was bright as morn. - 3 What thou, my Lord, hast suffer'd,

-Was all for sinners' gain :
+Was all for sinners' gain : Mine, mine was the transgression,

-- Mine, mine was the transgression, But thine the deadly pain. - Lo, here I fall, my Savior !
-'Tis I deserve thy place,

-Look on me with thy favor, Vouchsafe to me thy grace !
+- But thine the deadly pain.
+Lo, here I fail, my Savior ! - 'Tis I deserve thy place, Look on me with thy favor, - Vouchsafe to me thy grace !

-4 Receive me, my Redeemer, My Shepherd, make me thine; Of every good the fountain, Thou art the spring of mine.
-Thy lips with love distilling, And milk of truth sincere, With heaven's bliss are filling The soul that trembles here.
+4 Seceive me, my Redeemer, My Shepherd, make me thine; Of every good the fountain, Thou art the spring of mine.
+Thy lips with love distilling, And milk of truth sincere,

+With heaven's bli The soul that u
-5 The joy can ne'er be spoken -Above all joys beside,

-When in thy body broken I thus with safety hide.

-My Lord of Life, desiring Thy glory now to see, Beside the cross expiring,

-I'd breathe my soul to thee.
+5 The joy can ne2 - Above all joys beside, When in thy body broken I thus with safety hide.
+My Lord of Life, desiring Thy glory now to see, Beside the cross expiring, Td breathe my soul to thee.

-- 6 What language shall I borrow, To thank thee, dearest Friend, - For this thy dying sorrow, Thy pity without end ! - O make me thine for ever, And should I fainting be,

-Lord, let me never, never, Outlive my love to thee.

-7 If I, a wretch, should leave thee,
+- 6 What language shall I borrow, To thank thee, dearest Friend, - For this thy dying sorrow, Thy pity without end ! - O make me thine for ever, And should I fainting be, - Lord, let me never, never, Outlive my love to thee. - 7 If I, a wretch, should leave thee,

-O Jesus, leave not me ;
+O Jesus, leave not me ; In faith may I receive thee,

-In faith may I receive thee, When death shall set me free.
+When death shall set me free.
+When strength and comfort languish.

-- When strength and comfort lan guish, - And I must hence depart, Release me then from anguish, - By thine own wounded heart. - 8 Be near when I am dying, O, show thy cross to me !
-And for my succor flying, - Come, Lord, to set me free. - These eyes new faith receiving, From Jesus shall not move; - For he who dies believing, Dies safely-through thy love.
+And I must hence depart,

+Release me then from anguish, By thine own wounded heart.

+- 8 Be near when I am dying, O, show thy cross to me ! - And for my succor flying, Come, Lord, to set me free. - These eyes new faith receiving, From Jesus shall not move ; - For he who dies believing, Dies safely-through thy love.